yerkortiz/etc/portfolio/README.md

 ```bash
 go run main.go
 ```
-Once you run the program, you can pass interactively different values for the quantity of stocks, start and end dates, and even stock prices.
+Once you run the program, you can pass interactively different values for the quantity of stocks, start and end dates, you can even pass stock prices values.

 ## How to test